KnifeTheKnife/slown/README.md

 What is slown?

  - A simple rust learning project to keep myself busy between uni semesters.
- - A program that takes in one argument and searches the wikitionary for the words definition.
+ - A program that takes in one argument and searches the wiktionary for the words definition.